Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-\textit{Classical dynamics and cOTOC.}--- As discussed above, eventually the semiclassical limit of the specific measurement dynamics leads to a standard Langevin dynamics of the system, where the noise and dissipation are connected through fluctuation-dissipation relation via an effective temperature.
-Such Langevin dynamics also appears in the classical limit \cite{Kamenev2011} of Caldeira-Leggett model \cite{Caldeira1981} for a system coupled with thermal Ohmic bath at temperature $T$.
-Thus chaotic-to-non-chaotic transition described below will also naturally occur in such dissipative system of oscillator chain as well.

-We study the dynamics [Eq.\eqref{eq:Dynamics_Gen}] of the non-integrable chain as a function of both $\gamma$ and $u$ for a fixed $T$.
-The Hamiltonian is trivially integrable and non-chaotic for the harmonic chain ($u = 0$).
-Any non-zero $u$ makes the model non-integrable and chaotic.
+\textit{Classical dynamics and cOTOC.}---We study the dynamics [Eq.\eqref{eq:Dynamics_Gen}] of the nonintegrable chain as a function of both $\gamma$ and $u$ for a fixed $T$.
+The Hamiltonian is trivially integrable and nonchaotic for the harmonic chain ($u = 0$).
+Any nonzero $u$ makes the model nonintegrable and chaotic.
 On the contrary, the classical Toda chain is integrable, albeit interacting \cite{Toda1967,Henon1974,Flaschka1974-1,Flaschka1974-2}.
-We can tune the model from a harmonic limit to hard sphere limit by changing $a$ and $b$ \cite{Abhishek2016}.
+We can tune the model from a harmonic limit to a hard sphere limit by changing $a$ and $b$ \cite{Abhishek2016}.
 We take the parameters in the intermediate regime for the convenience of the numerical simulations.
-The dynamics of Toda chain is non-chaotic in the absence of noise, as we verify below.
-Any non-zero but small value of the noise strength is expected to make the dynamics chaotic with positive $\lambda_\mr{L}$ \cite{Lam2013}.

-We numerically simulate Eq.\eqref{eq:Dynamics_Gen} and generate classical trajectories for the non-integrable and integrable chains using Gunsteren-Berendsen method \cite{GB1982}; see SM, Sec.\ref{sec:GB_Method_S} for details.
+We numerically simulate Eq.\eqref{eq:Dynamics_Gen} and generate classical trajectories for the nonintegrable and integrable chains using the Gunsteren-Berendsen method \cite{GB1982}; see SM, Sec.S2 for details.
 We characterize many-body chaos by the following cOTOC,